Becoming a Pharmacist

 Information about the education and training required to become a pharmacist in Ireland.

+More information can be viewed on the relevant university website.
 Applications for places on these programmes should be made through the Central Applications Office (CAO).
-More information can be viewed on the relevant university website.

 Accreditation